RunDevelopment/RunDevelopment.github.io/posts/2024-09-12 fast unorm/article.md

         ret
 ```

-Now we can see the trick more clearly.
-The compiler replaced `i / 31` with `i * 16913 >> 19`.
-So it traded an expensive division for a multiplication and cheap bit-shift.
-This trick is called the _multiply-add method_ for constant integer division.

 <div class="side-note">

 Performance-wise, `x % 32` doesn't make it any faster.
 Just like with `u5_to_u8_safer_int`, the compiler already knows that `x` is between 0 and 31 because of the bit-wise AND in the benchmark.
-So the above version with `x % 32` simply shows the assembly that the compiler is generating in our benchmark (or rather, assembly very close to it).
+So the above version with `x % 32` simply shows us the assembly that the compiler is generating in our benchmark (or rather, assembly very close to it).

 </div>

+Now we can see the trick more clearly.
+The compiler replaced `i / 31` with `i * 16913 >> 19`, trading an expensive division for a multiplication and cheap bit-shift.
+This trick is called the _multiply-add method_ for constant integer division.

-Now, I hear you ask, "why is this called the multipl-**add** method when it's just doing a multiplcation and a shift?"
-That's because the added number just so happens to be 0!
+Now, I hear you ask, _"why is this called the multipl-**add** method when it's just doing a multiplcation and a shift?"_ That's because the added number just so happens to be 0!

 The multiply-add method is based on the observation that any division $\lfloor x / d \rfloor, x \in\set{0,...,U},d\in\N_1$ (where $U$ is the maximum value of $x$, e.g. if $x$ is an 8-bit integer then $U=2^8-1=255$) can be expressed as:

 $$
 \lfloor \frac{x}{d} \rfloor
-= \lfloor \frac{f\cdot x+a}{2^s} \rfloor
+= \lfloor \frac{x\cdot f+a}{2^s} \rfloor
 $$

 for suitable values of $f,a,s\in\N$.
 Since floor division by a power of 2 is just a right bit-shift, this means that we can express `x / d` as `(x * f + a) >> s`.
 This is the multiply-add method.
 Not only is it always possible to find suitable $f,a,s$ for any $d$, and we can even find some with $a=0$.

 You can think of the multiply-add method as a generalization of the old "replace division by a power of 2 with a right bit-shift" trick.
 And indeed, if $d$ is a power of two, then $f=1$, $a=0$, and $s=\log_2 d$ are the optimal constants for the multiply-add method.
+(Optimal in the sense that they result in the least amount of work for the computer.)

 ## Generalized multiply-add method

 As it turns out, the multiply-add method is not limited to floor division.
-We can also find contants for other rounding modes (e.g. `ceil` and `round`).
-Even the multiplication with arbitrary fractions and not just $1/d$ can be done.
+We can also find contants for other rounding functions (e.g. `ceil` and `round`).
+We aren't even limited to division.
+Multiplication with arbitrary fractions $t/d$ can be done.

-Since we want to compute $round(x \cdot 255/31)$, we can use the multiply-add method to perform the whole conversion. **IF** we can find the right constants that is.
+Since our unorm conversion is just $round(x \cdot 255/31)$, we can use the multiply-add method to perform the whole conversion. **IF** we can find the right constants that is.
 I'll soon write a whole article on this topic, so let's just assume the constants were brute-forced for now.
 For $x\in\set{0,...,31}$, we find that $f=527$, $a=23$, and $s=6$ are the smallest constants that work.
 Unfortunately, there exist no constants with $a=0$ for this case.

 Putting this into code is very simple.
 The only pitfall is that $31 \cdot 527=16337$ doesn't fit into `u8`, so we need `u16` for the intermediate result again.